 Use the latest industry buzzwords.
 This will show you are staying current in your profession and increase the odds of your resume getting read by a human resources manager.
 If your resume is scanned electronically, it needs to include these keywords—if it doesn’t, it will likely not reach the human eye.
-Likewise, keep abreast of the latest developments in your industry so you can tailor your resume and cover letter to these trends.
+Likewise, keep abreast of your industry’s latest developments so you can tailor your resume and cover letter to these trends.

-And visual appeal is vital—your resume needs to stand out from the crowd.
-There are some position openings that have over 1000 applicants.
-Look at your resume —would it pique the interest of the reader, does it make you say wow?
-If not, you will be excluded from the invitation to interview for the position.
+And the visual appeal is vital—your resume needs to stand out from the crowd.
+Some position openings have over 1000 applicants.
+Look at your resume —would it pique the interest of the reader?
+Does it make you say wow?
+If not, you may not get an invitation to an interview.

-Many times, if you don’t update you resume regularly and hastily revise it before a job fair, you can overlook your contact information.
-Make sure your resume includes your current and accurate contact information, including address, phone number, and email address.
+If you don’t update your resume regularly and hastily revise it before a job fair, you can overlook your contact information.
+Ensure your resume includes your current and accurate contact information, including address, phone number, and email address.
 You don’t want to miss out on an opportunity because an employer can’t get ahold of you.
 Triple check your contact details for accuracy.

 Need additional help?
 Reach out to Candace for assistance!